betaghIEEE/DevoteApp-Training/Devote/notes.md

     1. Missing context
     2. Missing "task" (well, I saw that fix coming)
     3. Missing view context - Does the view context also carry the MOC and therefore the connection to the Core Data stack?
+So what is next to give this view the desired look?

+## Adding/ Polishing The Details
+Here we add details to Text field and button's vertical stack.
+These improvements deal with color and general shape of the "view" we are using to add a new "task."
+Time Index: 6:15

+Commit at time index 7:10